osmirmariano/loopback-next/packages/rest-crud/README.md

 ## Advanced use

-`@loopback/rest-crud` also exposes two helper methods (`defineCrudRestController` and `defineCrudRepositoryClass`) for creating controllers and respositories using code.
+If you would like more flexibility, e.g. if you would only like to define a default `CrudRest` controller or repository, you can use the two helper methods (`defineCrudRestController` and `defineCrudRepositoryClass`) exposed from `@loopback/rest-crud`.
+These functions will help you create controllers and respositories using code.

 For the examples in the following sections, we are also assuming a model named `Product`, and a datasource named `db` have already been created.